Lockheed to buy Black Hawk maker Sikorsky for $9 billion

 Pentagon officials had no immediate comment on the deal.
 Last week, they said they would carefully evaluate any sale of Sikorsky, saying it was important to maintain competition and avoid market distortions.

-The U.S. Defense Department can object to a merger involving key suppliers during a federal antitrust review, which in this case could be led by the U.S. Justice Department.
+The U.S. Defence Department can object to a merger involving key suppliers during a federal antitrust review, which in this case could be led by the U.S. Justice Department.

 Hewson said Pentagon officials planned a detailed review, but she did not expect major obstacles.